 Community Science

-In 2026, Valley Verde will launch two projects that rely on community science to ensure community needs are heard and understood.
-As part of these projects, community members will engage with scientists to select research topics, collect and analyze data, and write research reports that advance our community's priorities.
+In 2025, Valley Verde launched multiple projects that rely on community science to ensure community food-related needs are heard and understood.
+As part of these projects, community members are engaging with scientists to prioritize research topics, collect and analyze data, and write research reports that advance our community's priorities.

 Community Needs Assessment